BestTimesToVisit.com Logo

 money

-Haggling is expected in the souks, but do it with a smile!
-Start by offering about half of the initial price and meet somewhere in the middle.
-For fixed-price items like in some bakeries or larger shops, they'll clearly indicate the price, so don't try to bargain there.
+Haggling is expected in the souks, but don't go overboard.
+Start by offering about half of the asking price and meet somewhere in the middle.
+For fixed-price items like in larger shops or restaurants, look for clearly marked prices to avoid confusion.

 transport